open/close all folders

 - The Spock: Out of the psychopaths that make up the Sound Team, he's the most sane.

-- Unwitting Pawn: He is the only one of his team who actually figured out that his team was being used to test Sasuke's skills and make him more powerful - he thought of how Orochimaru had placed a Cursed Seal on Sasuke, whom they were ordered to kill.
+- Unwitting Pawn: He is the only one of his team who actually figured out that his team was being used to test Sasuke's skills and make him more powerful - he thought of how Orochimaru had placed a Cursed Seal on Sasuke, whom they were ordered to kill, instead of doing the deed himself, and thus concludes the only logical explanation is that Orochimaru never intended for him to die and they were simply useful pawns for bringing out his power.
 Unfortunately...

 - Worf Effect: After being set up as a fairly strong and mean ninja, he tries to ambush Gaara in the night.
 At the end, his body and a portion of the roof he's on is torn to shreds.
 While we only see the outcome, the 'fight' serves to foreshadow just what kind of powers Gaara has.